ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 <h2>First - the pain...</h2>

-While checking the <a href="https://firebirdsql.org/en/reference-manuals/">Firebird reference manuals</a> I saw a lot of different concepts (Selectable Stored Procedures - Yes you can do SELECT FROM StoredProcedure) and different functions names with different syntax compared to T-SQL.
+While checking the [Firebird reference manuals](https://firebirdsql.org/en/reference-manuals/) I saw a lot of different concepts (Selectable Stored Procedures - Yes you can do SELECT FROM StoredProcedure) and different functions names with different syntax compared to T-SQL.

 With this in mind, can you imagine doing a code migration between two different SQL flavours that contains more than 60000 lines of code by hand? 😨